-- 2.1 The Chief Executive, Chief Finance Officer and Officers have drafted this budget within the overall Partnership Plan and our own Business Plan and thematic workplans for the 2024/25 financial year.
-The budget resourcing process was originally prescribed by a members 'Resources Task & Finish Group' as established by the Resources, Audit and Performance Committee. - 2.2 Since 2018/19, our core defra grant has been "frozen" at £3,251,501 each year, therefore equating to significant reductions each year in real terms.
-The 2024/25 grant is expected to be our fifth year of a frozen grant had our 2010 grant settlement increased in line with CPI inflation it would currently be c£6.5m per annum, equating to a loss of over 50% in real terms. - 2.3 Discussions are currently ongoing with defra about the announcement in late November of £10m of additional capital funding for National Parks and National Landscapes (thought likely to be split 50:50 between the two).
-As nothing has been confirmed at the date of writing this budget paper, the Authority is budgeting with no such expectation. - 2.4 In Autumn 2022, defra received a multi-year Comprehensive Spending Review with no overall increase or decrease to their revenue resources over the plan period.
-Following this, they confirmed to National Park Authorities that it was likely we would only continue to receive flat-cash (no inflationary protection) for the near future. - 2.5 Given the financial uncertainty over revenue and capital funding, plus the countdown on the lease for our main Town Hall premises, it is recommended that members (re)establish a 'Resources and Facilities' Task & Finish Group, likely comprising of four members, to work alongside the Executive Leadership team over the next couple of years reporting back to this Committee twice a year. - 2.6 Our Medium-Term Financial Plan has been drafted to cover four future financial years however, due to the further single-year confirmation settlements, that entire period is now beyond the certainty of any future Defra settlements or funding indications.
+- 2.1 The Chief Executive, Chief Finance Officer and Officers have drafted this budget within the overall Partnership Plan and our own Business Plan and thematic workplans for the 2025/26 financial year.
+The budget resourcing process has been overseen by a members 'Finance and Facilities Task & Finish Group' as established by the Resources, Audit and Performance Committee.
+The T&F Group have looked in depth at our financial position, including particular focus around the defra grant, income generation, treasury investment income and our levels of reserves.
+The Group will continue its work up until the Autumn. - 2.2 Since 2018/19, our core defra grant has been "frozen" at £3,251,501 each year, therefore equating to significant reductions each year in real terms.
+The 2025/26 grant is expected to be our sixth year of a frozen grant had our 2010 grant settlement increased in line with CPI inflation it would currently be c£6.7m per annum, equating to a loss of over 50% in real terms. - 2.3 No formal notification has been received to date from defra confirming our 2025/26 grant settlement, we therefore have no option but to assume a flat-cash settlement without the capital and revenue uplifts provided in 2024/25.
+Given the clear emphasis placed by defra and the National Audit Office on governance, and in particular financial governance, it is very disappointing to find ourselves in this position again the application of standard good practice would provide us with a proposed settlement around November/December time, with final confirmation coming in January.
+Defra have also muted the idea of splitting the core grant into separate revenue and capital elements and this Authority, alongside the other English NPAs, have clearly stated our very low capital spend and that this element would need to be additional to any revenue and could not be a replacement.
+It should be noted that defra have actively discussed levels of reserves with a number of other English NPAs, but did not raise this issue with us. - 2.4 The Authority is actively working, individually and alongside the other English NPAs, to feed our data into defra's part of the ongoing government Comprehensive Spending Review.
+The results of that review are expected around June/July 2025. - 2.5 Our Medium-Term Financial Plan has been drafted to cover four future financial years however, due to the further single-year confirmation settlements, that entire period is now beyond the certainty of any future Defra settlements or funding indications.
 To counter some of this uncertainty, we have created a 'forward projection' which indicates at a higher level where our budgets are likely to range in the longer term (up to 10 years).

-3 General Fund Revenue Budget for 2024/25
+3 General Fund Budget for 2025/26

-- 3.1 The proposed General Fund Revenue Budget for 2024/25 is based upon the following expenditure and income assumptions.
+- 3.1 The proposed General Fund Budget for 2025/26 is based upon the following expenditure and income assumptions.
 The Programme Fund budget is set out in Annex 1, Reserves in Annex 2 and the Medium-Term Financial Plan & Forward Projection in Annex 4. - 3.2 Alongside the 'internally' funded budgets set out within this paper (funded by the Defra grant and any fee/income generation), the Authority is continuing to successfully attract significant externally-funded projects; historically for every £1 the Authority puts into its partnership projects, a further £18 is generated from partner organisations to be spent in the New Forest. - 3.3 The table below outlines some of the key projects for the forthcoming year which will likely be spent alongside our 'internal' budgets: